Wanna know what separates the yawn-inducing copy from the “OMG–where’s my wallet?!” type of copy?

 So if you can, tell your readers a story as you write.
 And no, a story doesn’t have to be long.
-It can even be just a few words.
+It can be just a few words.

-What makes this ad so great are all the specifics.
+Note all the specifics.
 Instead of “At a high speed,” the ad reads “At 60 miles an hour.”
 Instead of “it’s quiet,” the ad gives a direct comparison to something that all readers are familiar with: an electric clock.
 Can’t you hear the clock ticking?
 I can.

 So go on and tell your readers something memorable.
 Paint them a picture.
 Relate to them.
 Make them feel something.

 Last year, I was thinking about selling my iPad.
 I had a laptop, so I didn’t really need it.

 I posted an ad for it on a Craiglist-type site here in Spain and got a few offers for more than the iPad was probably worth.
 But I didn’t think the price was high enough.
 And ultimately, I never sold it.
 Losing the iPad wasn’t worth it to me.